 The location of more heavily-damaged structures in Argus appeared to coincide to some degree with areas with greater evidence of lateral spreading.
 Part of this is due to the lateral displacements, but it appears that there was a difference in the characteristic of shaking in areas exhibiting greater liquefaction effects.
 There is likely a greater depth of recent alluvium near the central axis of the alluvial fan and corresponding lower shear wave velocity that would be encountered in such deposits, and these deposits also were subject to liquefaction (see Section 2.3).

-Figure 40 shows a heavily damaged structure (Structure A1) which is on the alluvial fan, near many liquefaction-induced lateral spreading cracks (as shown in Figure 41).
-In contrast, Figure 42 shows an unreinforced stone structure with a stone chimney (Structure A2), that is within a few blocks of the house shown in Figure 40, but has relatively little damage.
+Figure 38 shows the locations of several buildings that illustrate these effects and described here.
+Figure 43 shows a heavily damaged structure (Structure A1) which is on the alluvial fan, near many liquefaction-induced lateral spreading cracks (as shown in Figure 44).
+In contrast, Figure 45 shows an unreinforced stone structure with a stone chimney (Structure A2), which is within a few blocks of the house shown in Figure 43, but has relatively little damage.
 Structure A2 is near the base of the mountain, with no observable effects of liquefaction on the ground in the immediate vicinity.

-Figure 40.
+Figure 43.
 Example of more heavily damaged Structure A1 in vicinity of liquefaction - induced ground cracking (upon alluvial fan deposits - see canyon visible behind structure).
 (35.7457, -117.3964)

-Figure 41.
+Figure 44.
 Example of liquefaction-induced lateral spreading ground cracking in vicinity of Structure A1 (at right of photograph).
 (35.7454, -117.3963)

-Figure 42.
+Figure 45.
 Example of less-heavily damaged Structure A2, not in vicinity of liquefaction - induced ground effects (at base of mountain).
 (35.7484, -117.3988)